octobercms/docs/4.x/element/filter/scope-group.md

 **nameFrom** | the column name to use in the model class, used for displaying the name.
 Default: `name`.
 **modelClass** | class of the model to use for the available filter records nameFrom
 **modelScope** | applies a [query scope method](../../extend/database/model.md) to the filter query, can be a model method name or a static PHP class method (`Class::method`).
-The first argument will contain the model that the widget will be attaching its value to, i.e. the parent model.
+The first argument will contain the model query that the widget will be attaching its value to, i.e. the parent model.

 To filter by an array, specify an `options` property.